Global-Health-Labs/DROP/docs/LFA/LFA Example Efforts.md

 In this screening effort, there was a push to run all antibodies in both the capture and detection formats.
 This is considered a full factorial design of experiments (DOE).
 For other types of optimization efforts, such as conjugation chemistry or running buffer optimization, other DOE approaches may be recommended.

+The antigen used in this screening is cultured LAM (BEI).

 The format for the selected LFA consists of a streptavidin test line and a donkey anti-chicken control line striped onto the nitrocellulose membrane.
 Each antibody in the screen will be (1) biotinylated and (2) conjugated to a 400nm latex nanoparticle.
 Something important to understand is that the stack format can make a big difference on the screening results, an antibody that performs very well as a biotinylated antibody capture may not have the same performance when striped directly onto the test line.
 Therefore, it is recommended to screen antibodies in the final format for the assay.

 ### Reagent Preparation